 A final option is traveller’s cheques, but this once-popular form of money has been superseded by travel cards like Revolut.
 Traveller’s cheques can be expensive when it comes to fees and they’re a pain to exchange, but they’re still one of the most secure options for carrying money around.

-- Another option of exchanging currencies is via Scottish banks and foreign exchange counters, though the latter option is discouraged as they have high commission rates, especially foreign exchange counters at airports.
-Alternatively, ask your hotel as they may be able to exchange money at a respectable rate.
+3: Another option of exchanging currencies is via Scottish banks and foreign exchange counters, though the latter option is discouraged as they have high commission rates, especially foreign exchange counters at airports.

 What Scottish notes are in circulation?